Skip to Content

 The garden at Chawton House

-If you’ve enjoyed the books and film adaptations of Jane Austen’s novels you’ll find it fascinating to visit Winchester and the village of Chawton to catch a glimpse into her world, both the one she lived and the one she created in her stories.
+If you’ve enjoyed the books and film adaptations of Jane Austen’s novels you’ll find it fascinating to visit Winchester and the village of Chawton.
+Catch a glimpse into her world, both the one she lived and the one she created in her stories.

 Follow the Jane Austen Trail

-There is a helpful website for the Winchester Austen Trail, with information about Jane Austen’s life in Hampshire and around Winchester, where you can download a leaflet that is also available at the Tourist Information centre in Winchester
+There is a helpful website for the Winchester Austen Trail, with information about Jane Austen’s life in Hampshire and around Winchester.
+You can download a leaflet that is also available at the Tourist Information centre in Winchester.

-You can visit Jane Austen’s home in Chawton which is open as the Jane Austen House Museum
+Visit Jane Austen’s home in Chawton which is open as the Jane Austen House Museum.

-Visit Jane Austen’s grave and memorial in Winchester Cathedral and see the house where she died behind the cathedral, on College St, which is a private house and not open to the public.
+Stand by Jane Austen’s grave and memorial in Winchester Cathedral.
+See the house where she died behind the cathedral, on College St, which is a private house and not open to the public.

-We stayed in Winchester at The Winchester Hotel, a modern and stylishly decorated hotel and spa within walking distance of the town centre.
+We stayed in Winchester at The Winchester Hotel.
+This modern and stylishly decorated hotel and spa is within walking distance of the town centre.

 This article is originally published at Heatheronhertravels.com